Paid Leave - FederalPay.org

 When an employee leaves a government job – either for retirement or to peruse another non-federal job – the employee will receive monetary compensation for unused annual leave.
 Employees may only accrue so much annual leave.
 If stationed in the U.S. you can accrue no more than 30 days of annual leave; if you are stationed outside of the U.S. you may accrue no more than 45 days of annual leave; and if you are a member of the Senior Executive Service you may accrue up to 90 days of annual leave before the time is forfeited.

 Sick leave is always earned at a rate of 4 hours per pay period.
-Sick leave can only be used for an approved reason such as illness; illness of a dependent or family member; and maternity or paternity leave.
+Sick leave can only be used for an approved reason such as illness or illness of a dependent or family member.
 Sick leave can be credited towards retirement time but employees will not be credited for unused sick leave when leaving the government for a non-federal job.
 There is no maximum amount of sick leave that an employee may accrue.

 The rates above describing the amount of accrued annual and sick leave apply to employees on all pay scales except the Senior Executive Service (SES) schedule.
 Employees on the SES schedule receive 8 hours of sick and annual leave per pay period regardless of time in service.